 while the R.H.S is always positive, or since $c'(e) > 0$ and $h'(e) < 0$ for all $e \in [0,1]$, and therefore the inequality is not satisfied.
 Thus, $e_h > e^*$ must be true in order for the platform's stable effort $\hat{e}$ to equal $e^*$. \end{proof}

 \fifthprop* \begin{proof} Consider the simplest possible case where we assume there exist only two possible cost functions, $c_1$ and $c_2$.
 Let $e^*_1$ be the socially-optimal effort induced by cost function $c_1$ and $e^*_2$ be that induced by cost function $c_2$, and let $e^*_2 > e^*_1$.
-Note that $e^*_1$ and $e^*_2$ can be trivially computed from equation (\ref{eq:social-welfare}) by equating the marginal social welfare to zero.
+Note that the $e^*_1$ and $e^*_2$ can be trivially computed from equation (\ref{eq:social-welfare}) by equating the marginal social welfare to zero.

 Suppose that the actual socially-optimal effort is $e^*_1$.
-Note first that if the regulator sets the public model to require effort $e_c = e^*_1$, there should not be any increase in this level of effort because a transition to some new $e_h > e_c$ will mandate excessive and therefore suboptimal effort as the platform at least follows the public model's specified effort (by assumption).
-Thus, if the public model is set to require effort $e^*_1$, we are done.
+Note first that if the regulator sets the public standard to require effort $e_c = e^*_1$, there should not be any increase in this level of effort because a transition to some new $e_h > e_c$ will mandate excessive and therefore suboptimal effort as the platform at least follows the public standard's specified effort (by assumption).
+Thus, if the public standard is set to require effort $e^*_1$, we are done.

-However, now suppose that the actual socially-optimal effort is $e^*_2$ and the public model currently specifies $e^*_1$ as the required effort.
+However, now suppose that the actual socially-optimal effort is $e^*_2$ and the public standard currently specifies $e^*_1$ as the required effort.
 Then, an increase in effort to $e^*_2$ is necessary to incentivize the platform to exert the socially-optimal effort (contradiction).

-Similarly, a decrease in the effort required by the public model does not guarantee that platform is always induced to exert the socially-optimal effort level: If $e^*_2$ is socially-optimal, then a decrease in the required effort to some $e_c < e^*_2$ does not guarantee that the platform will continue to exert effort at $e^*_2$; the platform may exert less and therefore socially suboptimal effort at $e_c$, since without increasing the required effort, there is no way for a static public model to induce the platform to exert more than the prescribed effort as shown in Proposition \ref{prop:bare-minimum-effort}.
-Therefore, if the public model is set to require $e^*_1$, the platform is no longer guaranteed to exert the socially-optimal $e^*_2$.
+Similarly, a decrease in the effort required by the public standard does not guarantee that platform is always induced to exert the socially-optimal effort level: If $e^*_2$ is socially-optimal, then a decrease in the required effort to some $e_c < e^*_2$ does not guarantee that the platform will continue to exert effort at $e^*_2$; the platform may exert less and therefore socially suboptimal effort at $e_c$, since without increasing the required effort, there is no way for a static public standard to induce the platform to exert more than the prescribed effort as shown in Proposition \ref{prop:bare-minimum-effort}.
+Therefore, if the public standard is set to require $e^*_1$, the platform is no longer guaranteed to exert the socially-optimal $e^*_2$.